trinodb/trino/presto-docs/README.md

 - Different installation methods for Sphinx result in different versions, and hence in sometimes different problems.
 Especially when also using sphinx-autobuild we recommend using the `pip`-based installation.
+- Sphinx 2.x+ fails due to requiring parallel write support, which our sitemap extension does not support.
+We recommend installing an older version by running `pip3 install sphinx==1.8.2`.
+Alternatively, you clear `SPHINXOPTS` when running Sphinx by using `make SPHINXOPTS="" clean html`, but this may result in other compatibility issues or differences from the output produced by the Maven plugin.